gkc1337106950/Simply_business/README.md

 ## `data_all.csv`
 This dataset is obtained from `Data_Extraction.ipynb` and contains the extracted information from the decision files.
 It is used for various analyses and modeling tasks within the project.

+## `nn_tuning`
+This file stores the results of the hyperparameter tuning process for the Neural Network model.

 ## `embeddings_num_df.csv`
 This dataset is also obtained from `Data_Extraction.ipynb` and contains the embedded text data required for training the Neural Network model.